rowangithub/DOrder/README.md

 		| E
 		| T of int * 'a * 'a heap * 'a heap

-A number of atomic predicates are created from this data type, which essentially is a tree data structure.
+A number of atomic predicates are created for this data type, which essentially is a tree data structure.
 We will use _h_ to represent an instance of 'a heap.
 Following Section.2 of the paper,